-Gap insurance protects you from high loan costs if your car can’t be recovered.
+Gap insurance protects you from repaying your car loan if your car is totaled.

-Gap insurance can make sense in certain scenarios.
+Gap insurance can help protect drivers who are making car payments.
 It covers you if your car is stolen or totaled and you owe more on a loan than your car is worth.

 What is gap insurance?